-This is the most common problem of RedCat racing cars is battery issues.
+Battery issues are the most common problems of RedCat racing cars.
 Hold on!
 Don’t break your car apart because this issue is fixable.

 But sometimes the on/off switch of your car might stop working.
 Maybe that’s why your RedCat is not running properly.